xinli12/DiS-Courseworks/README.md

 # DiS-Courseworks
-A collection of coursework assignments from my MPhil in Data Intensive Science programme.
-This repository will be regularly updated as the course progresses.
+A collection of coursework assignments from MPhil in Data Intensive Science (first term).

 ## Contents
 1. **S1 - Statistical Methods**
 2. **M1 - Machine Learning**
 3. **C1 - Research Computing and Software Development**
-4. **...
-More updates to come!**

 ## How to Use
 Feel free to browse through the repository.
 Each coursework folder contains: